FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 ## Project management

+### Sprint 1

-- Scrum board after at the end of the Sprint 1 Planning:
+- Scrum board at the end of the Sprint 1 Planning:

 ![img](READMEresources/sprintplanning1.png)